-Major accomplishments during the first 6 months of Year 3 - (December 14, 2022 - June 13, 2023) of the USDOJ SA
+Major accomplishments during the second 6 months of Year 3 - (June 14, 2023 - December 13, 2023) of the USDOJ SA.

-- Transitioned 55 TPMs from a SNF to integrated community housing where they can receive necessary support while enjoying the freedom and benefits of community living. - Diverted 136 individuals from a SNF by providing necessary services and supports so they can remain at home with their family and friends. - Provided information about HCBS options through 542 LTSS Options Counseling referral visits to 452 unduplicated TPMs referred for a long-term stay in a SNF. - There are 2,367 current Medicaid recipients residing in SNFs.
-There were 367 unduplicated initial individual in-reach visits, and 917 unduplicated annual LTSS OC visits were completed during this reporting period.
-Through this process 54% of all Medicaid recipients residing in SNFs have received an individual in-reach visit. - Provided centralized intake using the Aging and Disability Resource Link (ADRL) website and toll-free phone line linking people with disabilities to HCBS support. - Provided 7,308 callers with information and assistance about HCBS and assisted another 724 through the web intake process. - Referred 688 individuals from these contacts for HCBS, which is an average of 115 per month. - HCBS Case Managers responded to 744 HCBS referrals from all sources (ADRL intake, direct referral, MFP, LTC Eligibility Unit, and LTSS Options Counseling visits).
-This number is data from December 1, 2022 - May 31, 2023.
-The number on the dashboard is data for January 1, 2023 - June 30, 2023.
-Going forward the dashboard will be updated to reflect the information in the report.
+- Transitioned 63 TPMs from a SNF to integrated community housing where they can receive necessary support while enjoying the freedom and benefits of community living. - Diverted 177 new individuals from a SNF by providing necessary services and supports so they can remain at home with their family and friends. - Provided information about HCBS options through 436 unduplicated LTSS Options Counseling referral visits to 406 unduplicated TPMs referred for a longterm stay in a SNF. - There are 2,336 current Medicaid recipients residing in SNFs.
+There were 291 unduplicated initial individual in-reach visits, and 913 unduplicated annual LTSS OC visits completed during this reporting period.
+Through this process 54% of all Medicaid recipients residing in SNFs have received an individual inreach visit. - Provided centralized intake using the Aging and Disability Resource Link (ADRL) website and toll-free phone line linking people with disabilities to HCBS support. - Provided 8,193 callers with information and assistance about HCBS and assisted another 716 through the web intake process. - Referred 820 individuals from these contacts for HCBS, which is an average of 137 per month. - HCBS Case Managers responded to 826 HCBS referrals from all sources (ADRL intake, direct referral, MFP, LTC Eligibility Unit, and LTSS Options Counseling visits). - Provided State or federally funded HCBS to 3,005 unduplicated adults in this reporting period.

-- Provided State or federally funded HCBS to 2,886 unduplicated adults in this reporting period. - Provided permanent supported housing assistance to 30 (rental assistance) TPMs who transitioned out of a SNF. - Increased awareness about the possibilities of in-home and community-based services for adults with physical disabilities through numerous presentations, conferences, and training events. - Engaged with stakeholders to inform the strategies used to implement the requirements of the Settlement Agreement in a person-centered and culturally responsive way.
+- Provided permanent supported housing assistance to 33 (rental assistance) TPMs who transitioned out of a SNF. - Increased awareness about the possibilities of in-home and community-based services for adults with physical disabilities through numerous presentations, conferences, and training events. - Engaged with stakeholders to inform the strategies used to implement the requirements of the Settlement Agreement in a person-centered and culturally responsive way.

-Lessons Learned - A Year 3 perspective.
+Lessons Learned - An end of Year 3 perspective.